Web & Video Conferencing FAQs

 Zoom webinars are usually used when the format of the session is one-to-many; ie, one presenter will do most of the talking and sharing of their content and the audience is neither heard nor seen.
 Audience participation is usually limited to chat and asking questions via a Q & A tool.
 Webinars are an add-on to Zoom licenses, with pricing based on the number of webinar attendees from 500 to 10,000.

-Discovery Commons can help you webcast your event using our webcasting unit.
-While you are presenting to the large group at MSB, off-site participants can view the presentation live at their own PCs and use the text chat function to ask questions.
-Your off-site participants are given (via advance email) a url to access the webcast site.
+Discovery Commons can webcast your event instead of using a webconference tool like Zoom.
+With webcasting, we use professional equipment that allows multiple cameras, and the transmission presented to online participants is much better quality than Zoom or a similar commercial tool can provide.
+The basic elements of the online experience are analogous to Zoom, with off-site participants viewing the presentation live at their own PCs, and using the text chat function to ask questions.
+Like with Zoom, your off-site participants are given (via advance email) a url to access the webcast site.
 During the Q and A, the moderator of the live session can read questions that have been sent by off-site participants and answer these along with questions from the live audience.
-The session can also be recorded and made available online.
-See an infographic on webcasting here
+The session can also be recorded (note that the recordings are also higher quality than a Zoom recordings) and made available on demand after the session.

 Q: Can I use Zoom, Teams, or Skype in the meeting rooms at Discovery Commons?

 Zoom, Teams, and Skype are popular commercial tools for web conferencing.
 MSB 3174, one of the Discovery Commons meeting rooms, is equipped with a webcam, and the microphones and speakers in the room are configured to optimize audio for Zoom and Skype calls.

 Q: What teaching tools or technological activities are currently available for Faculty to use in an "flipped" classroom teaching model?